top of page

 8. SELECTION/ELECTION OF BOARD MEMBERS

-8.1 Board members representing the trade will be appointed by the relevant trade organisations covering the areas identified above (7.2).
+8.1 Board members representing the trade will be appointed by the relevant trade organisations covering the areas identified above (7.2).8.2 The Chair & Vice Chair

-The Vice Chair will normally take over the position of Chair at the first
+• The Vice Chair will normally take over the position of Chair at the first Board meeting following 1st March following the stepping down of the Chair, unless anyone else choses to stand.

 8.3 In the event of either the Chair or Vice-Chair being unable to continue in post the Board will elect a replacement at the next Board meeting with a minimum of 14 days’ notice to Board members.